10 Reasons to Join

 Ten Reasons to Join Smartex

 - How will the explosive growth of IoT affect our market, and will it be MNO-led?

-- Smart cards could soon be superseded by mobile NFC: but how and when?
+- Smart cards could soon be superseded by mobiles, but how and when?

 - Why is there no clear national strategy for commercial public transport payment systems?

 - Will the new breed of challenger banks threaten existing schemes and banks?

 - Who will win in the emerging micropayment, e-payment, prepaid and m-payment worlds?

 - Who will win the m-wallet wars, and is there really a future for m-wallets?

-- Will smart campus schemes migrate to NFC or adopt biometrics?
+- When will smart campus schemes migrate to mobiles and adopt biometrics?

-Smartex Forums debate and seek answers to these and other pressing, highly topical issues.
+Smartex Forums debate & seek answers to these and other pressing, highly topical issues.

-Since 1993, 530 of our sector-specific meetings have attracted some 16,750 delegate-days of attendance, with over 1,900 specialist speakers covering the entire spectrum of smart cards, the smartphone revolution, IoT, biometrics, RFID tags, wearables and related technologies as applied to the main smart market areas.
+Since 1993, over 550 of our sector-specific meetings have attracted some 17,750 delegate-days of attendance, with over 2,000 specialist speakers covering the entire spectrum of smart cards, the smartphone revolution, IoT, biometrics, RFID tags, wearables and related technologies as applied to the main smart market areas.
 With so many new technologies, applications and form factors on the near horizon, it’s hard to understand or even imagine our industry without Smartex meetings and networking.